 NEVER avoid responding if you don’t know when to meet.
 ALWAYS respond to these emails in a timely way (within a few hours of seeing it).
 The clients are taking the time to ask for your time.
 This is a serious request for an American.
 They will wait in anticipation for your response.
 If there is no response, they will think you simply are not reading or caring to respond to your emails.
 This does not set a good impression.

 The lesson in this email is to proactively keep in touch with your US counterparts or points of contact in the US to keep communication flowing regularly.
-For questions on proactive communication and other American work values, contact Jennifer for individual corporate coaching or group training sessions.
+We provide tailored coaching to your offshore teams on email skills, meeting management with US clients, working on cross-cultural virtual teams and more.
+Contact us to discuss further.

 Networked blogs link: http://networkedblogs.com/TMuQo